 What You Need To Know About Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a repetitive stress injury affecting 4 to 10 million Americans.
-With our reliance on hand devices, it's key to know about symptoms and treatments.
+Hand surgeon Eric D. Strauss, MD, answers your top questions about the condition.

 By Eric D. Strauss, MD, Hand Surgeon, Virtua Hand Surgery & Rehabilitation